-- Know your triggers and avoid them early on.
-Write down your triggers and how you can manage each situation.
-And avoid situations that normally make you want to smoke, especially during the first 3 months.
+1. Know your triggers and avoid them early on.
+Write down the things that make you want to reach for a cigarette and how you can manage each situation.
+And avoid people, places, or routines that normally make you want to smoke, especially during the first 3 months.
 This is when you're most likely to start smoking again.

-- Don't give in to your cravings.
+3. Don't give in to your cravings.
 Every time you don't smoke when you have a craving, your chances of quitting go up.
-Change your habits; replace the oral fixation with something else like eating carrot sticks or sunflower seeds.
+Change your habits -- replace the urge to have a cigarette in your mouth or hands with something else, like chewing gum or playing a game on your phone.

-- Try a new hobby with friends who don't smoke.
+4. Try a new hobby with friends who don't smoke.
 Do something that keeps your hands active and reduces stress, like walking your dog.
-It will make your success more likely.
+It will make success more likely.

-- Reward yourself.
-What you’re doing isn’t easy.
+5. Reward yourself.
+What you are doing isn’t easy.
 When you hit milestones, treat yourself with something you want or enjoy.

 When smoking is no longer something you do, it can change how you see yourself.
-As much as you want to quit smoking, you may be surprised to feel sad or miss it.
+As much as you want to quit, you may be surprised to feel sad or miss it.
 That's normal.
 Just don’t let that feeling make you want to smoke.

 How Hard Will It Be to Quit?